Year after year, destinations are receiving more and more travellers whose motivation is to visit locations where famous series or movies were filmed.

 Buenos Aires has become the latest city to join the International Network of Sustainable Tourism Observatories (INSTO), a pioneering initiative of the World Tourism Organization (UNWTO) aimed at helping destinations manage tourism in a smart and sustainable manner.

 The Oman Ministry of Tourism revealed that there has been a significant increase in the number of tourists who flocked to Dhofar during this year’s Salalah Khareef Festival, significantly boosting its ongoing efforts to position the Sultanate on the global tourism landscape by promoting the country as a popular international tourist destination.

 Held in the Japanese ancient capital city of Kyoto, the annual Kyoto International Manga Anime Fair (KYOMAF), which will be held September 21 - 22, is an event that combines the fun and adoration of modern sub-culture with the appreciation and opportunities to experience Japan’s ancient traditions.

 The GCC is gaining a stronger position to become a world-class global tourism hub backed by competitive advantages that attract international travellers looking for new tourism experiences, according to a report released by Orient Planet Research, an Orient Planet Group venture.

-On the basis of the results of the Cyprus Passengers Survey, arrivals of tourists reached 81,970 in January compared to 75,867 in January 2018, recording an increase of eight percent.
+On the basis of the results of the Cyprus Passenger Survey, revenue from tourism reached EUR186,6 million in April compared to EUR181,4 million in the corresponding month of 2018, recording an increase of 2,9 percent.